blockheadz-lab/BLOCKHEADZ/README.md

 **No loops in the draw.** Picking 3 unique token slots uses a fixed deterministic method — no retry loops in the VRF callback, predictable gas every time.

-**Failed slots roll back.** If a selected token was transferred after seeding, the new unregistered owner does not win — that share returns to the pot and the slot is auto-removed.
+**Failed slots roll back.** If a selected token is burned or invalid, that share goes back into the pot.
+Not to us.

+**Transfers are transparent.** If a token is sold between the seed and the draw, the new owner wins automatically.
+No re-registration needed — the contract checks `ownerOf` live at draw time.

-**Stale slots clean themselves.** If a token is sold and selected by VRF before cleanup, the share returns to the pot. `cleanupRegistry()` can be called by anyone to evict stale slots between draws.
+**Burned tokens clean themselves.** If a burned token is selected by VRF, the share returns to the pot and the slot is auto-removed. `cleanupRegistry()` can be called by anyone to remove burned slots proactively.

 **Settings lock permanently.** NFT contract, threshold, and callback gas are configurable before launch.
 Once `lockConfig()` is called they're locked forever.